zach010/PrimeOptimus/README.md

 Enter number for Prime test: 2**1257787-1 Calculating...
 ```
-Not including the initialization step, the first input was an instantaneous result.
-The second input is a Large Mersenne Prime.
-The code keeps calculating it.
-This way we can predict certain numbers are Prime without crazy levels of computations.
+The second input (2**1257787-1) is a verified Large Mersenne Prime.
+The program will continue looking for divisors much longer than the first input.
+Seeing the calculation not finish as fast as the same number +1, we can predict certain numbers are Prime without massive time-consuming computations.